vipeller/aio_gp_test/README.md

 > <script>
 > ```

-### 3. Setup Eventstream for Telemetry Ingestion in Microsoft Fabric
+#### 3. Setup Eventstream for Telemetry Ingestion in Microsoft Fabric

-## Ingest Asset Metadata from Azure Device Registry to Microsoft Fabric
+## Ingest Asset Metadata from ADR to Microsoft Fabric
 Ingest asset metadata stored in Azure Device Registry (ADR) into a Lakehouse table within Microsoft Fabric.
 This metadata provides essential context, such as version, manufacturer, location, and custom attributes, that can be mapped to entities in Ontology.
 When combined with telemetry data, it enables more accurate modeling, monitoring, and analysis of your assets and operations.
 See [Ingest Asset Metadata from ADR to Microsoft Fabric](doc/INGEST_ADR_METADATA.md) for steps using the Microsoft Fabric UI.

 ## Create Digital Representations of Assets in Ontology
 Use the imported metadata and telemetry of assets to build rich digital represenations in Ontology.

-### 1. Map Azure Device Registry Assets to Entities in Ontology
+#### 1. Map Azure Device Registry Assets to Entities in Ontology
 Link asset metadata (non-timeseries data) from a Lakehouse table to an entity instance.

-### 2. Map Asset Telemetry to Entities in Ontology
+#### 2. Map Asset Telemetry to Entities in Ontology
 Link asset telemetry (timeseries data) from Eventstream to an entity instance.